KatieDionne/hello-world/README.md

 # hello-world
 hello world

-My name is Katie Dionne, I have two cats and I think mangoes are great.
+My name is Katie Dionne, I have two cats and my favourite fruits are mango and watermelon.